Perspective | The Washington-Dallas rivalry endures, even in the strangest of years

 On Sunday, that energy will be gone.
 As it did two weeks ago for the game against the Rams, Washington will let about 250 of the players’ and coaches’ family members into the game.
 They will sit in distant bunches spread across the lower bowl.
 Inside the vast stadium, they will be close to invisible.
 Other than being the first witnesses of the new Dallas-Washington rivalry, their presence will have no greater significance.

-Of course, things already were changing during the Cowboys 47-16 victory in that last game of last season.
+Of course, things already were changing during the Cowboys’ 47-16 victory in that last game of last season.
 Rumors were flying that Rivera was about to be hired and Washington Owner Daniel Snyder had all but exiled the team’s decade-long president Bruce Allen, the son of the team’s first Super Bowl coach George Allen.
 At game’s end, Snyder jumped into one of a fleet of black SUVs that rolled from the depths of AT&T Stadium in a motorcade led by motorcycle police with screaming sirens, rumbling past a deflated Allen who would be fired the next morning.

 Looking back, Snyder’s public humiliation of Allen was a symbolic start to a severing of the franchise’s past.
 No one could see then the forces that would push Snyder to drop the name “Redskins” eight months later.
-At the time he was simply preparing to turn to Rivera in the hope that Rivera, who led Carolina to a Super Bowl, could do so again.
-Down the vast corridor that runs beneath the stadium, Dallas’s owner Jerry Jones had to be contemplating the similar move he would make days later to hire former Green Bay coach Mike McCarthy — a Super Bowl winner — to lead the Cowboys.
+At the time, he was simply preparing to turn to Rivera in the hope that Rivera, who led Carolina to a Super Bowl, could do so again.
+Down the vast corridor that runs beneath the stadium, Cowboys Owner Jerry Jones had to be contemplating the similar move he would make days later to hire former Green Bay coach Mike McCarthy — a Super Bowl winner — to lead the Cowboys.

 Now, both coaches walk into this rivalry as outsiders trying to use past successes to push two their franchises obsessed with former glory into the NFL’s title game, which neither team has seen in more than a quarter of a century.
 Their starts have been disasters, filled with quarterback uncertainty after Rivera benched the team’s presumed quarterback of the future in Dwayne Haskins and McCarthy watched in horror as Dak Prescott severely fractured his right ankle two weeks ago.
 Kyle Allen vs. Andy Dalton is not the headline act of a healthy rivalry, and there is a sense that both teams are in an odd transition even as the Cowboys have a roster of stars and Rivera is convinced his young team will be able to win regularly as soon as next season.